Hypocoercivity in Phi-entropy for the Linear Relaxation Boltzmann Equation on the Torus: Proofs for General -entropy

-We begin by constructing a functional of the form with $A_1 A_3 - A_2^2/4 \geq 0.$ This inequality means that $J$ is equivalent to the Fisher information $I$.
+By differentiating along the flow of the equation we show something close to the inequalities Actually there are extra elements appearing which would cancel out when these terms are combined into the type of functional we look at so these inequalities are not quite true.
+In fact we prove a global inequality on a functional like $J$ defined bellow but it is clearer to separate the elements here.
+We begin by constructing a functional of the form with $a c - b^2 > 0.$ This inequality means that $J$ is equivalent to the Fisher information $I$.

-We now give a strategy for choosing the $A_i$.
-Whenever $A_1 A_3 -A_2^2 /4 \geq 0$ we can choose $\epsilon$ so that the sum of terms in the derivative of $J$ which involve $I^{\Pi X/X}, I^{\Pi V/V}$ will be negative.
-We need that $A_2$ is non-zero since inequality \ref{IM} provides the negative $I^X$ which we want in the derivative.
+We now give a strategy for choosing $a,b,c$.
+We need that $b$ is non-zero since inequality \ref{IM} provides the negative $I^X$ which we want in the derivative.
 The most natural next step would be to use the Cauchy-Schwartz inequality to control $I^M$ by $I^X$, and $I^V$.
 However, we can check that the quantity of $I^M$ is too large for this to be possible.
-We need to utilise inequality \ref{IX}.
+We need to utilise inequality \eqref{IX}.
 We do this by showing that This is the key new element in our proof.

-By adding a quantity of $H_\Pi$ to the functional and using inequality \ref{H}, we can now control $I^M$ by $I^V$ and $I^X - I^{\Pi X}$.
-Since the inequality \ref{IX} doesn't produce bad terms we are free to add as much $I^X$ to the functional as we need.
+By adding a quantity of $H_\Pi$ to the functional and using inequality \eqref{H}, we can now control $I^M$ by $I^V$ and $I^X - I^{\Pi X}$.
+Since the inequality \eqref{IX} doesn't produce bad terms we are free to add as much $I^X$ to the functional as we need.
 Therefore, by adding a large amount of $H_\Pi$ and $I^X$ to our functional we can cancel out the positive $I^X - I^{\Pi X}$.
 Therefore we can make $\eta$ small.
-This means the sum of the positive $I^V$ from controlling $I^M$ and the negative $I^V$ from inequality \ref{IV} will sum to a negative amount of $I^V$.
-We recall that we also have some negative $I^X$ for inequality \ref{IM}.
+This means the sum of the positive $I^V$ from controlling $I^M$ and the negative $I^V$ from inequality \eqref{IV} will sum to a negative amount of $I^V$.
+We recall that we also have some negative $I^X$ for inequality \eqref{IM}.
 So we have, We then use the equivalence between $J$ and $I$ and the logarithmic Sobolev inequality to get So we can close a Gronwall estimate and then use the equivalence between $J$ and $I$ again to translate this to an inequality on $I$.

+In order to prove our theorem we would like to study how a functional like $J$ behaves under the action of the collision part of the operator.
+We write $L= \lambda (\Pi - I)$ and $T= -v\cdot \nabla_x$ and write $(\mathrm{d}/\mathrm{d}t)_O$ to write the derivative along the flow of the operator $L$.
+We have that \begin{lemma} We can differentiate $J$ along the flow of $L$ to get that